 1. Make your own buttermilk.
 Many recipes may call for buttermilk, but who wants to purchase a quart to use less than a cup?
 You can actually make it yourself by using vinegar!

 Simply check the recipe and use a bit less.
 For example, if you need one cup of buttermilk, simply measure it out.
 Then, remove one teaspoon of milk and replace it with a teaspoon of vinegar.
 Viola!
-Instant buttermilk!!!!
-You might want to check out all of these great baking substitutions.
+Instant buttermilk!

 2. Clean your computer and mouse.
 These get pretty dirty (and are germ magnets0.
 Before you being, turn off your components.
 Then, mix equal parts water and vinegar.
 Dampen a cloth and then use your fingertip to lightly wipe and scrub your screen and keyboard.
 You can dip a Q-Tip into the solution to get into those hard to reach places.
 Make sure you to NOT spray the solution onto your devices – always use a dampened cloth.